-In order to be considered comparable coverage, a student’s health plan must meet the following seven specific requirements for 2019-2020
+In order to be considered comparable coverage, a student’s health insurance plan must meet the following seven specific requirements for 2020-2021:

-- The plan is provided by a company licensed to do business in the United States with (a) a U.S. claim payment office, (b) a U.S. telephone number, (c) plan literature available in English, and (d) benefits provided in accordance with the Affordable Care Act (ACA).
-The following programs do NOT qualify as comparable coverage:
+The plan is provided by a company licensed to do business in the U.S. with (a) a U.S. claims office, (b) a U.S. phone number, (c) plan literature available in English, and (d) benefits provided in accordance with the Affordable Care Act (ACA).
+Travel insurance & Reimbursement programs of any kind do NOT qualify as comparable coverage.

-- The coverage will remain in effect for all semesters in which the student is enrolled for the 2018-2019 academic year.
+The coverage must remain in effect for all semesters in which a student is enrolled for the 2020-2021 academic year.

-- You will be held financially responsible for payment of all charges not covered by your health insurance plan.
+The student is held financially responsible for payment of all charges not covered by their health insurance plan.